4d/4d-for-ios/docs/Features-PushNotification.md

 $response:=$pushNotification.open($entity; $notification; $recipients)

 ```
-# Data synchronization with a simple notification
+## Data synchronization with a simple notification

 You can also request a synchronization for a simple notification without opening a specific record.
 For example, some new entries have been added.
 You can then inform your user and update the data with no manipulation on their part.

-You can also use it with the other methods, as long as your fill userInfo object with dataSynchro value.
+Here is a code example, that you can also use with the other methods, as long as you fill `userInfo` object with dataSynchro value.

 ```4d